emcuttsy/monoglot-anxiety/content/english/post/book-review-the-language-secret.md

 _The Language Secret_ is divided into an introduction, conclusion, and 10 chapters.
 Below are quick breakdowns of each of the 10 chapters.

 A note: I've introduced each chapter under my own "translated" titles.
 The real chapter titles always consist of title, a subtitle, and a sub-subtitle.
 Yes, a _sub_-subtitle.
-As mentioned above, over-writing like this is one of the biggest problems with _The Language Secret._
+As mentioned above, over-writing like this is one of the biggest problems I have with _The Language Secret._

 ### Chapter 1: The 4 Core Language Skills — Speaking, Listening, Reading, and Writing